manjotmb20/Rdatasets/doc/Stat2Data/rst/Gunnels.rst

 Format
 ~~~~~~

-A dataset with 1592 observations on the following 10 variables.
+A data frame with 1592 observations on the following 10 variables.

 +-----------------------------------+-----------------------------------+
 | ``Gunnel``                        | 1= gunnel present in the quadrat  |